 Stress can affect many body functions.
 A little stress can keep you on our toes and help you get things done, but when stress is persistent and leaves you feeling like you can’t cope, it’s probably doing you damage.
-Stress is also a factor in many farm accidents.
+Stress is also a contributing factor to many farm accidents.

-Farm life is busy, hectic and often stressful.
+Farm life is busy and often stressful.
 Stress can be caused by everyday issues like farm finances, machinery breakdowns, family and relationship pressures, or managing livestock.
 Extreme events like bushfires, droughts and floods can be particularly stressful.

-Everyone reacts differently to stress.
+Everyone reacts differently to potentially stressful situations.
 Learn to recognise your stress triggers and have coping skills ready to use.

 - Talk to your friends: Chances are you’re not the only one who feels the way you do, and talking may help you find solutions you hadn’t thought of on your own.